PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/attention_lstm.md

  and weighted to get the final feature vector.
  For Attention layer, refer to the paper: AttentionCluster.

-Data Prepare, refer to the page of dataset: (TODO)
+Data Prepare, refer to the page of dataset: (https://github.com/PaddlePaddle/PaddleVideo/blob/main/docs/en/dataset/youtube8m.md)
 Model training and valid, refer to the page of tutorial: (TODO)
 The Hit@1 on Youtube-8M’ validation is 0.89, PERR is	0.8012, GAP is 0.8594.